When to create your first prototype

-Poor market research and product design are amongst the several reasons why the Wii U has failed so miserably.
+Poor market research and product design are amongst the several reasons why the Wii U ended up failing.

 The most effective way to test the market is to put your product into the hands of your end-user, which wouldn’t be possible without a working prototype.
 By now you should know which specifications are of the highest priority to your target market.
 Market testing will allow you to test those key attributes while uncovering other areas of your product that might be lacking.
 Test those key attributes repeatedly by unbiased consumers in realistic test environments and you’ll be significantly less likely to fail down the road.
 For example, if you’re developing a coffee thermos and your target audience is demanding a thermos that won’t leak when turned upside down, you must ensure that the thermos you’re designing will not leak in any reasonable situation when placed upside down.
 Testing this attribute a few times in the office won’t cut it.
 You must repeatedly test your prototype for its high-priority attributes until you can say with confidence that it meets or exceeds the demands of your target market.